-Net energy and demand (coincident and non-coincident) savings from the program may be obtained directly from the estimated parameters of the Statistically Adjusted Engineering (SAE) model at the measure and program levels.
+Net energy and demand (coincident and non-coincident) savings from the program may be obtained directly from the estimated parameters of the SAE model at the measure and program levels.
 These estimates will be used to adjust the planning estimates of measure savings for subsequent years.
+The adjusted savings estimates will also be used in conjunction with actual accrued costs to re-calculate the cost effectiveness of the program.